-1. How many representatives of the designated State agency for Vocational Rehabilitation are members of the advisory 1 2.
-How many representatives of the designated State agency for Vocational Rehabilitation for individuals who are blind are members of the advisory council (when there is such a separate VR agency for individuals who are blind)?
-3. How many representatives of a state Center for Independent Living are members of the advisory council?.
-4. How many representatives of the State workforce development board established under the Workforce Innovation and 1 Opportunity Act are members of the advisory council?
-5. How many representatives of the State educational agency are members of the advisory council?
-1 6.
-How many additional representatives of other agencies and/or organizations are members of the advisory council?
-6.1 Description of additional representatives of other agencies and/or organizations are members of the advisory council.
-Additional members represent Fairmont Disability Action Center and the WV Developmental Disabilities Council (DD Council) 7.
-How many individuals with disabilities who use assistive technology or their family members or guardians are members of 14 the advisory council?
+1. How many representatives of the designated State a council? ngency for Vocational Rehabilitation are members of the advisory 1 2.
+How many representatives of the designated State a members of the advisory council (when there is such a ngency for Vocational Rehabilitation for individuals who are blind are a separate VR agency for individuals who are blind)?
+0 3.
+How many representatives of a state Center for Ind ependent Living are members of the advisory council?.
+1 4.
+How many representatives of the State workforce d Opportunity Act are members of the advisory council evelopment board established under the Workforce Innovation and ?
+1 the State AT Program and is operated by a non-profit P) for assistive technology in your state/territory that is separate from 1 Yes 1 council? s and/or organizations are members of the advisory council?
+3 State agency administering Developmental Disabilities Act 1 State agency administering or organization funde under Older Americans Act e d 0 Organization representing veterans 0 University Center for Excellence in Development Disabilities (UCEDD) al 1 State Protection and Advocacy System 1 State Council on Developmental Disabilities 0 Early Intervention/Child Services state 0 cies and/or organizations are members of the advisory council?
+1 agency State Deaf/Hard of Hearing 0 Commission/Office State Insurance agency 0 State Library/Secretary of 0 State/Talking Books agency State ADA Office/Disability 0 Commission/Advocacy Office State Legislators 0 State Parent Training Information 1 Center (IDEA funded) Other (description required in text box 0 below) Describe Other Agency 9.
+How many individuals with disabilities who use ass the advisory council? istive technology or their family members or guardians are members of 10